 The Rice family tried desperately to redeem their boys.
 They enlisted the help of a Col. Lydius, a Dutch merchant in Albany.

 Thomas sold his home to pay for his sons’ ransom.
 Asher, the oldest, had the hardest time assimilating with the Indians.
-Four years after he was captured, Asher returned home, 'so broken by the shock he had received at the time of his seizure that he never fully recovered from it.’
+Four years after his capture, Asher returned home, ‘so broken by the shock he had received at the time of his seizure that he never fully recovered from it.’

-He was always a little eccentric.
+He developed eccentricities.
 Wrote Westborough historian Herman Packard De Forest,